codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 1. Remove the old **Codacy Coverage Report** under the section **Require status checks to pass before merging** and save your changes:

 ![New Coverage status checks GitHub](../images/ala-695-update-status-checks-github.png)

+## GitHub coverage summaries from the new Coverage engine {: id="coverage-summaries"}

+!!! info "This section applies to the repositories for which you set Codacy to post [coverage summaries](../../repositories-configure/integrations/github-integration.md#coverage-summaries) to your GitHub pull requests"

+On December 7th 2023 we set the new Coverage engine to post coverage summaries to GitHub, replacing the old Coverage engine.
+No further action is required on your part.

 ## Differences in coverage metrics between the old and new Coverage engines